dvincentwest/radie/README.md

 python -m radie.qt.viewer
 ```

+## Requirements
+- numpy
+- pandas

+additionally for the gui application:
+- pyqt >= 5.6
+- pyqtgraph >= 0.10

+## Installation

+    pip install radie

+or for the latest updates, clone this repo and add radie/ to your PythonPath

 On Windows, running the `install_windows_shortcut.py` script will install
-shorcuts for for radie using the same python executables that are used to
+shorcuts for radie using the same python executables that are used to
 run the install script.

-## Installation
-Eventually available as a python .whl, for now, clone the directory and
-add radie/ to your PythonPath

 ## Highlights